carlsonp/kort/README.md

 4. Edit the `secretHash` value in `app.js` and provide your own unique value.

+5. Optionally edit the `adminUser` and set your own username.

-5. Edit the `adminPassword` value in `app.js`.
+6. Edit the `adminPassword` value in `app.js`.

-6. Run `npm install` on the commandline.
+7. Run `npm install` on the commandline.
 This will install the dependencies into the `node_modules` folder.

-7. Run `node app.js` from the main directory.
+8. Run `node app.js` from the main directory.
 This will start the NodeJS server on the default port 3000.
 You can connect via http://localhost:3000

-8. The default admin user in `app.js` will be created upon first launch.
+9. The default admin user in `app.js` will be created upon first launch.
 Use this user to login.

 ### Support